jpetazzo/registrish/README.md

 to serve binary blobs.
 (I suspect that they throttle them on purpose to prevent abuse, but that's just an intuition.)

+Their [terms of service] state the following (in August 2020):

+> Users must exercise caution when hosting large downloads (>10MB).
+> Netlify reserves the right to refuse to host any large downloadable files.

 ## Providers and object stores that might not work